thomashirtz/q-learning-algorithms/README.md

 <!-- This is commented out. -->
 # 🔬 reinforcement-learning

-This repository will contain implementation of reinforcement learning algorithm.
+This repository will contain implementation of reinforcement learning algorithm using Pytorch.
 The end goal is to have a library of algorithm ready to use, as simple as possible, but not simpler.
 It is partly inspired by the repository [minimalRL](https://github.com/seungeunrho/minimalRL) but less extreme with the implementations.

 ## Deep Q-Learning